 Enter in these columns the position in the record that will contain the sign of the sterling field.
 Leading zeros may be omitted.
 Enter an S in column 74 if the sign is in the normal position.
 For Print files the normal position must be used.
 If the Sterling specification is not required, leave this column blank.
-Additional information on Sterling is in Appendix C, Sterling Rou- tines for the Report Program Generator.
+Additional information on Sterling is in Appendix D. Sterling Routines for the Report Program Generator.
+The Line Counter Specifications sheet provides the important facility to store reports, which will ultimately be printed, on any intermediate device such as tape or disk.
+It also provides the convenience of an "internal" carriage control tape when using an actual printing device.